tmills5/mills-phase-2-litdistrict/README.md

 The Literature District is a Single Page Application that generates a random poem upon home page load.
 The user can also add their favorite books from the form menu on the favorites tab.
 The new book will be added to the list and the user can also delete books.

+This is a very simple SPA that I developed as part of a Project for Flatiron School Phase-2.
+I hope you guys enjoy.

 ## Available Scripts

 In the project directory, you can run: